The emergence of an infectious disease is complex and one of the most powerful force driving its emergence is human activities like travelling.

 For Malaria, speak to your doctor about anti-Malaria tablets.

-These diseases are contracted through the exchange of blood and bodily fluids, through (but not limited to) blood transfusions, the use of non-sterilised needles and having unprotected sex.
+These diseases are contracted through the exchange of blood and body fluids, through (but not limited to) blood transfusions, the use of non-sterilised needles or sharp objects (e.g. tattooing, piercing) and having unprotected sex.

 Avoid casual or unprotected sex